daazz/fetchconfig/README.md

 			is finished.
 This option is available for all modules.

+	timezone	Optional.
+If defined as timezone=hide, it will supress timezone information from config filename.

 	Options specific to CiscoIOS:

 	show_cmd	Optional.
 If specified, its value will replace